erikj540/Bayesian-Vaccine-Efficacy/README.md

 # Bayesian-Vaccine-Efficacy

+## Notes for self
+- "point 4" is one diagnostic test with a validation study. where we vary N_{neg} = N_{pos}
+- "point 3" is the consistency plot with corrected and uncorrected HDPIs and point estimates
+- "point 5" is changing the proportion of validation tests that go to specificity
+-

 ## Simulation
 The simulation framework takes a dictionary.
 The dictionary MUST have five required keys:
 1. `model_name` which is name of pickled STAN model assumed to be in `MODEL_DIR`